paulio11/P5-Pokebox/DEPLOYMENT.md

 11. Pay attention to the log and look out for any errors.
 12. If it was successful your app will now be live.

-Remeber to make sure your deployed Heroku URL matches the value of the `CORS_ALLOWED_ORIGINS` variable you previously get up before deploying your back-end.
+Remember to make sure your deployed Heroku URL matches the value of the `CLIENT_ORIGIN` config variable you previously set up before deploying your back-end.